pydio/pydio-doc-developer-guide/0_introduction/3_examples/1_postman.md

 [:image:0_introduction/postman/postman_s3_get.png]

-Then using the appropriate HTTP method, you can :
+Then using the appropriate HTTP method, you can:

 - **GET** download this file
 - **PUT** upload data inside this file